TroyWilliams3687/fuel_tracker/README.md

         - assumed units of dollars.
         - In reality, we will store a number.
 We won't tag a currency unit to it.
 It will be up to the user to do the conversion to ensure a common currency is stored in the database

-    - `--car`
-        - The car must already exist in the database
-        - The car must be added prior to adding a fill up
-        - The car can be specified by a unique name or its id number
-        - It should be possible to add a default car to the settings so they do not have to specify it every time

     - `--partial`
         - a simple flag that indicates that the fuel record will be for a partial fill.
         - this may be used in some calculations particularly fuel economy